Luther Vandross Net Worth 2024

 1986 car accident

-Larry Salvemini, who was in the passenger seat, was killed during the collision.
+Larry Salvemini, who was in the passenger seat, was killed in the collision.
 Vandross suffered three broken ribs, a broken hip, several bruises and facial cuts.[6][62]
 Jimmy Salvemini, who was in the back of the car, had cuts, bruises and contusions.
 Vandross faced vehicular manslaughter charges as a result of Larry's death, and his driving license was suspended for a year.
 There was no evidence that Vandross was under the influence of alcohol or other drugs; he pleaded no contest to reckless driving.
 At first, the Salvemini family was supportive of Vandross, but later filed a wrongful death suit against him.
 The case was settled out of court with a payment to the Salvemini family of about $630,000.[66]
 Roll It was released later that year.

 Health problems and death